usnistgov/metaschema/website/content/specification/_index.md

 ### `@deprecated` Version

-The optional deprecated attribute communicates that the given information element implemented by the definition represents a data object who's use is intended to be discontinued starting with the specified version.
+The optional `@deprecated` attribute communicates that the given information element implemented by the definition represents a data object who's use is intended to be discontinued starting with the specified version.

 This version is a reference to the [`<schema-version>`](#schema-version) declared in the module header.

 {{<callout>}}
-Use of `@deprecated` is intended to support communication with content creators about avoiding use of the data object.
-Supporting this use case, this annotation can be used in documentation generation and in Metaschema-aware tools that provide context around using the definition.
+Declaring the `@deprecated` attribute communicates to content creators that all use of the annotated information element is to be avoided.

+This annotation can be used in documentation generation and in Metaschema-aware tools that provide context around use of the definition.
 {{</callout>}}

 For example, deprecating the flag named `flag-name` starting with the model version `1.1.0` would be represented as follows.